EMDR Therapy Training 2025

 Who is it taught by?

-This training is taught by experienced EMDR educator, Dr Tom Flewett, a Wellington-based psychiatrist with 40 years of clinical and teaching expertise and MaryAnn Stevens, a Senior Clinical Psychologist and EMDR Therapy trainer.
+This training is taught by experienced EMDR educator, MaryAnn Stevens, a Senior Clinical Psychologist and EMDR Therapy trainer and Dr Tom Flewett, a Wellington-based psychiatrist with 40 years of clinical and teaching expertise.

-In his practice, Dr Flewett uses EMDR therapy widely, with patients presenting with a broad range of mental health conditions including anxiety, addictions and psychotic disorders in which a trauma component is common.
-Having found EMDR Therapy to be so helpful for his patients, Dr Flewett is keen to train as many clinicians as possible to become skilled EMDR Therapists.
+In their practices, MaryAnn Stevens and Dr Flewett use EMDR therapy widely, with patients presenting with a broad range of mental health conditions including anxiety, addictions and psychotic disorders in which a trauma component is common.
+Having found EMDR Therapy to be so helpful for their patients, MaryAnn Stevens and Dr Flewett are keen to train as many clinicians as possible to become skilled EMDR Therapists.

-Special Topic 2 will be taught by Dr Tom Flewett with specialist input from MaryAnn Stevens, and Dr Allister Bush
+PSME 456 in 2026 will be taught by MaryAnn Stevens, and Dr Allister Bush

 Dr Tom Flewett and other practitioners talk about using EMDR